AuRobinson/dnd-5e-metagaming/README.md

 ### Defending (DC)

-Defending is similar to attacking, but you know what the DC save is as a GM/Player, so your chances is simply.
+Defending is similar to attacking, but you know what the DC save is as a GM/Player, so your chances is simply the function presented earlier $f(x, y, z)$.

 ### Conditions